Sugar Glider

 Training Milestones for Sugar Glider

-Successful training for Sugar Glider respects this breed's advanced trainability profile and natural friendly tendencies.
+Effective Sugar Glider training rests on respecting the breed's genuine learning profile and natural friendly tendencies.
 Weeks one through four: focus on establishing trust and learning your Sugar Glider's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Given Sugar Glider's more demanding training profile, professional guidance from an experienced trainer is highly recommended, especially during the first six months.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Common Mistakes New Sugar Glider Owners Make